cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 #### task processing (spawn, pull, ...)

-TODO: Cooper
+-   [ ] TODO: Cooper, spawn, pull

 ##### Futures

+-   [ ] TODO: Open, futures

 <https://mpi4py.readthedocs.io/en/stable/mpi4py.futures.html>

-#### examples for other collective communication methods
+#### Examples for other collective communication methods

-TODO
+-   [ ] TODO: Agnes, introduction

 ## MPI-IO

-TODO: Agnes
+-   [ ] TODO: Agnes, MPI-IO

 ### Collective I/O with NumPy arrays

-TODO: Agnes
+-   [ ] TODO: Agnes - IO and Numpy

 ### Non-contiguous Collective I/O with NumPy arrays and datatypes

-TODO: Agnes
+-   [ ] TODO: Agnes, noncontigious IO

 ## Monte Carlo calculation of Pi

-TODO: Shannon, improve
+-   [ ] TODO: Shannon, improve

-TODO WHAT IS THE PROBLEM GOAL
+-   [ ] TODO: Shannon WHAT IS THE PROBLEM GOAL

 We start with the Mathematical formulation of the Monte Carlo calulation of pi.
 For each quadrant of the unit square, the area is pi.
 Therefore, the ratio of the area outside of the circle is pi over four.
 With this in mind, we can use the Monte Carlo Method for the calculation of pi.

-TODO: Drawing
+-   [ ] TODO: SHannon, Drawing

-TODO: HOW AND WHY DO WE NEED MULTIPLE COMPUTERS
+-   [ ] TODO: Open, HOW AND WHY DO WE NEED MULTIPLE COMPUTERS

 ### Program

-TODO: Shannon
+-   [ ] TODO: Shannon, PI montecarlo

--   Example program to run Montecarlo on multiple hosts
+-   [ ] TODO: Shannon, Example program to run Montecarlo on multiple hosts

--   Benchmarking of the code
+-   [ ] TODO: Shannon, Benchmarking of the code

-    -   cloudmesh.common (not thread safe, but still can be used, research how to use it in multiple threads)
-    -   other strategies to benchmark, you research (only if really needed

--   Use numba to speed up the code

-    -   describe how to install

--   showcase basic usage on our monte carlo function

--   display results with matplotlib
+Use for benchmarking \* cloudmesh.common (not thread safe, but still can be used, research how to use it in multiple threads) \* other strategies to benchmark, you research (only if really needed \* Use numba to speed up the code \* describe how to install \* showcase basic usage on our monte carlo function \* display results with matplotlib

 ## GPU Programming with MPI